25prabhu10/notes/docs/Non-Sorted/Interview/README.md

 - "I'd like to learn more about the role and its responsibilities before discussing salary expectations.
 But may I ask what salary range you consider for this role?".

-- I expect salary based on Industry standards & skill sets, knowledge.
+- I expect salary based on Industry standards & skill sets, knowledge

-- I would be interested in hearing the salary range for this position before I commit to a figure.
+- I would be interested in hearing the salary range for this position before I commit to a figure

 - My first priority is to enhance my knowledge and improve my skills.
-I expect a salary according to the norms of the company.
+I expect a salary according to the norms of the company

 - Right now finding the right position for me and getting hands-on -experience is most important.
-I will accept based on industrial standards and company norms.
+I will accept based on industrial standards and company norms

 - I want a salary which fulfil my economical needs.
-And I agree based on the industrial standards.
+And I agree based on the industrial standards

 [Share My Salary History?](https://in.indeed.com/career-advice/pay-salary/providing-salary-history)